aragon/hack/docs/getting-started.md

 At Aragon, we believe that decentralized autonomous organizations (DAOs) are the solution to this problem.
 What exactly is a DAO?
 Like the parable of the blind man and the elephant...
 There are many ways to describe a DAO, and knowledgable people may disagree on the precise definition.
 For our purposes, you can think of DAOs as flexible, global, and uncensorable online organizations.

 How does Aragon fit in?
 Aragon provides you with tools (apps) that make it easy for you to create DAOs -- you can think of Aragon apps as lego bricks, and DAOs as final lego structures.
-In other words, Aragon is a new operating system (OS) for setting up organizations.
+Another way to think about Aragon is as a new operating system (OS) for setting up organizations.
 One that is far more efficient than the existing OS (lawyers, administrative headaches, etc) we are used to dealing with.

 ### More on DAOs

+In this section we'll briefly cover the sorts of things DAOs can enable, when you might want to use a DAO, as well as the trends around the world accelerating their adoption.

 #### DAOs can enable: